8-MOP Side Effects

 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by methoxsalen (the active ingredient contained in 8-MOP).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, methoxsalen (the active ingredient contained in 8-MOP) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking methoxsalen:
+Check with your doctor immediately if any of the following side effects occur while taking methoxsalen:

 - Blistering and peeling of skin